ringcentral/integration-blog/_posts/2019-02-26-data-security-of-salesforce.md

 After controlling `object-level` access, defining `field-level` security for sensitive fields is also an important part of Salesforce data security.

 In some cases, you want users to have access to an object, but limit their access to individual fields in that object.
-You can apply field settings by modifying profiles or permission sets just like the control in objects.
+You can apply field settings by modifying profiles or permission sets just like the access control of objects.

 #### Control Access to Records